1j01/audio-sponge/README.md

 soak up some sound, and squeeze some sound out

-maybe it music! (not yet, not really, unless you're into anti-good anti-music type stuff)
+maybe it music! (not yet, not really, unless you're into anti-music/postmusic type stuff)

 ------------